 The vision of The University of Tennessee chapter of the NAACP is to ensure that ALL students are aware of the different cultures that are provided to them in a university environment so that we may all gain a respect for each other that will carry with us well beyond our college years…

 The National Association of Black Accountants’ (NABA) mission is to promote and develop the professional skills of our members by providing the opportunity to fulfill their civic responsibility and to represent the interests of current students with interests in business and/or accounting.

-The National Society of Black Engineers (NSBE) with more than 19,000 members, is the largest student-managed organization in the country.
+The National Society of Black Engineers (NSBE) with more than 29,900 members, is one of the largest student-managed organizations in the country.
 NSBE’s mission is to increase the number of culturally responsible Black engineers who excel academically, succeed professionally and positively impact the community.